 Taking time to identify your values shows you what really matters.
 It’s an encapsulation of what life’s about for you.
 Anything you’re working on when connected to your values is reinforcing what you know you already want.
 This is why you don’t want to spend your precious energy on stuff that random other people say is good, important or valuable.
-It’s a common trap that I help my clients navigate all the time.
+It’s a common boundaries-trap that I help my clients navigate all the time.

 Connecting to your values is important- even if you’re not connecting them to your passion projects.
 By the way, ‘Projects’ is a loose word I’m using to describe a journey, a task, a goal.
 It could be art, getting healthy, or even healing an uncomfortable relationship.
 Whatever it is, it’s something that you’d get an emotional ‘uplift’ from.
 If it’s been awhile since you gave any attention to your goal or project, there might be an element of self-talk that interferes , and then you’ll need some encouragement and way more of the next 3 things.